carlosrodlop/carlosrodlop-docs/book/AWS_Solution_Architect.md

 ##### C/ Route Table (Created by default)

 - A set of rules (called routes) that are used to determine where network traffic is directed.
-  - Each Route table route has Destination like IPs and Target like local, IG, NAT, VPC endpoint etc.
+  - Each Route table route has `Destination` like IPs and `Target` like local, IG, NAT, VPC endpoint etc.
   - Allows subnets to talk to each other
 - Each subnet in your VPC must be associated with a route table.
 - Cardinality
   - 1 Subnet -> 1 Route Table.
 A subnet can only be associated with one route table at a time
-  - N Subnet -> Same Roue Table.
+  - 1 Route Table -> N Subnets.
 Multiple subnets can be associated with the same route table For e.g. you create 4 subnets in your VPC where 2 subnets associated with one route table with no internet access rules know as private subnets and another 2 subnets are associated with another route table with internet access rules known as public subnets
 - By default subnets are associated with the Main route table, but this can be a security risk.
   - e.g. if you were to put a route out to the public internet in the route table all subnets would automatically be made public.
   - To resolve this — keep main route table as private and then have separate route tables that use the main one, but have additional routes.